Shaw's and Star Market: Albertsons and SuperValu

 In 2004, J Sainsbury sold Shaw's to Albertsons for US$2.48 billion.
 On June 2, 2006, a partnership of SuperValu, CVS Corporation, and several investment firms, including Cerberus Capital, acquired Albertsons with the intent to divvy up the parts.
-SuperValu received what was generally thought of as the best-performing assets, including Shaw's and Star Market, along with regional chains including ACME (Philadelphia); Jewel, and Jewel-Osco (Chicago).
+SuperValu received what was generally thought of as the best-performing assets, including Shaw's and Star Market, along with regional chains including Acme Markets (Philadelphia); Jewel, and Jewel-Osco (Chicago).
 However, Shaw's was beset by store closings almost yearly between 2006 and 2011 during its acquisition by SuperValu.
 At its 2006 peak, Shaw's operated more than 200 stores in New England, however, Shaw's footprint has been reduced except in Vermont, and has pulled out of Connecticut altogether.

 The first round of closings was announced in late August 2006, when Shaw's announced it would be closing six in October.
 These stores were in New Britain, Southington, and Bridgeport, Connecticut; and in Worcester and New Bedford, Massachusetts.
 In September 2007, Shaw's closed its stores in Providence and Pawtucket, Rhode Island; and Waterbury, Connecticut, because of poor sales.
 The closings left Shaw's with 204 stores.
 A total of 224 workers were laid off or transferred.

 On July 25, 2009, Shaw's closed its Bristol and Shelton, Connecticut, stores.
 In early 2009, Shaw's had closed stores in Gorham, New Hampshire, and Bangor, Maine.
 The largest round of closings was in 2010; Shaw's announced in February that it would sell or close its 18 remaining Connecticut stores.
 Eleven of those were sold to New Jersey–based Wakefern, operator of ShopRite and PriceRite supermarkets; and 5 to Stop & Shop.
 One of the remaining two ultimately also became a Stop & Shop, while the other was subdivided for a Supervalu-owned Save-A-Lot.
 In addition to the store closures, in late March 2010, Shaw's eliminated about 4% of its full-time workforce, which amounted to nearly 650 jobs spread out over the about 120 non-union stores.

 A recent round of closings was in early 2011; on January 5, Shaw's announced that three Massachusetts and two Rhode Island stores that were unprofitable would close by February 17.
 After the closures, Shaw's was left with 169 stores.

 In November 2012, Shaw's and its then-parent company, SuperValu, announced that Shaw's would lay off 700 employees in an effort to re-group and end financial losses.
 It also disclosed it had been looking for a buyer.

-In January 2013, Cerberus Capital Management announced a deal to acquire 877 stores in the Albertsons, ACME, Jewel-Osco, and Shaw's and Star Market chains from SuperValu for $100 million and acquisition of $3.2 billion on SuperValu debt.
+In January 2013, Cerberus Capital Management announced a deal to acquire 877 stores in the Albertsons, Acme, Jewel-Osco, and Shaw's and Star Market chains from SuperValu for $100 million and acquisition of $3.2 billion on SuperValu debt.
 The deal closed on March 21, 2013.